-Michael is an associate in the firm’s Bankruptcy and Creditors’ Rights practice group, advising and representing a wide variety of debtors and creditors in all aspects of bankruptcy, including corporate reorganization, bankruptcy-related litigation, and creditors’ rights.
+Michael Kwiatkowski is Of Counsel in the firm’s Bankruptcy and Creditors’ Rights practice group.
+Michael advises and represents a wide variety of creditors in all aspects of bankruptcy, including corporate reorganization, bankruptcy-related litigation, creditors’ rights, and out of court debt restructuring.
 He also has extensive experience in representing financial institutions in commercial litigation matters in both state and federal courts.

 Michael began his legal career before starting law school.
 After graduation from McGill University in Montreal, he worked as a legal assistant for a bankruptcy and commercial litigation law firm.
 While a law student at Brooklyn Law School, Michael served as an intern to the Honorable Jerome Feller of the United States Bankruptcy Court for the Eastern District of New York and Judge Bernard J. Fried of the Commercial Division of the New York State Supreme Court, and he interned with the United States Attorney’s Office for the Eastern District of New York.
 Michael also served as an Executive Board member of the Brooklyn Journal of International Law and as a Barry L. Zaretsky Bankruptcy and Commercial Law Center fellow while in law school.